-Applicants must be enrolled and in good standing in a clinical or counseling psychology doctoral program, and have completed all of the program coursework and examination requirements prior to beginning the internship.
+Applicants must be enrolled and in good standing in an APA approved clinical or counseling psychology doctoral program, and have completed all of the program coursework and examination requirements prior to beginning the internship.
 Successful applicants will have completed a minimum of 800 hours of supervised practicum and have experiences commensurate with the training offered.